Nadybot/highway/README.md

 ```

 - `port` sets the port to listen on (defaults to 3333)
+- `connections_per_ip` set the maximum amount of connections one IP may open to the server (defaults to 50)
 - `max_message_size` and `max_frame_size` are byte values and set limits for the websocket payloads (defaults to 1MB)
 - `msg_per_sec` sets how many messages a client may send per second (defaults to 10)
 - `bytes_per_10_sec` sets how many bytes a client may send per 10 seconds (defaults to 5MB)